rohanmishr/tubby-tapper/README.md

-# patrick-clicker (WIP)
+# Tubby Tapper

 ## based on a true story

-gain weight, lose rizz, and become the ultimate patrick
+gain weight and lose rizz